• Skip to main content

 If RIR drops to 0 hold or reduce load next time; if RIR is >3, consider a small increase in weight.

-This method of auto regulation allows for changes in performance that may occur due to life circumstances.
-It’s been found to be effective in college age American Football players.
+This method of auto regulation allows for fluctuations in performance that may occur day to day.
+This study found it to be effective in college age American Football players.

 How to tell you’ve got the intensity right when resistance training